Swiss nobility: Schaffhausen, Zug

-Valais, Thurgovie, Tessin
+Valais, Thurgau, Ticino

-In the cantons of Valais, Thurgovie and Tessin, the former noble families were maintained and only some families were ennobled abroad.
+In the cantons of Valais, Thurgau and Ticino, the former noble families were maintained and only some families were ennobled abroad.

-The "patriciat valaisan" which provides in particular the prince-bishops, was formed with families of old nobility but also with some families incorporated into the nobility either by possession of a right of jurisdiction either by membership to the "nobility of integration".
+The "patriciat valaisan" which provides in particular the prince-bishops, was formed with families of old nobility but also with some families incorporated into the nobility either by possession of a right of jurisdiction or by membership via integration.
 Some of these families also accepted letters of nobility abroad.
 This patriciate was not a patriciate of right but in fact.

-Tessin, before becoming a Swiss canton in 1803, did not form a political and administrative unit and there is thus no "nobility of Tessin" in a strict sense, however there are some noble families originating from this area.
+Ticino, before becoming a Swiss canton in 1803, did not form a political and administrative unit and there is thus no "nobility of Tessin" in a strict sense, however some noble families originate from this area.
 In Locarno, at the Reformation, two of the three great feudal families of capitanei: Muralto and Orelli emigrated to Zürich.
 A branch of Muralt was established in Bern.
 The third great family, Magoria, remained in Locarno.
-The majority of the families of Tessin ennobled abroad were it by the dukes of Milan.
+The majority of the families of Ticino ennobled abroad were it by the dukes of Milan.